Overlap, matching, or entropy weights: what are we weighting for?

 The results from IPW trimming were intriguing and did not show any specific trend when we went from the 0.05 threshold to 0.15.
 When $p=20.77\%$, the point estimate from IPW trimming with the threshold of 0.05, i.e., ATE (0.05) is always between ATE (0.10) and ATE (0.15), except in the case where both PS and OR models are misspecified.
 For $p=49.72\%$, ATE (0.10) is between ATE (0.05) and ATE (0.15) as one would expect.
 Finally, when $p=79.59\%$, ATE (0.10) and ATE (0.15) are almost the same, while ATE (0.05) coincides with estimates from equipoise estimators in scenarios A, B, and C. In scenarios, D and E, ATE and ATE (0.05) are very close, whereas ATE (0.10) and ATE (0.15) are far away from the ATT estimate they were expected to be close to.

-While trimming seems to have a good bias-variance trade-off when we look at their RRMSEs in Figure \ref{fig:xy-results}, this contrasts with their poor CPs as also displayed in Figure \ref{fig:xy-results}.
-Trimming appears to systematically underestimate the targeted nominal 0.95 CP level, with some average CPs being as low as 0.76 for ATE (0.15), when both PS and OR models are correctly specified (scenario B) and $p=20.77\%$, or below 0.92 for ATE (0.05), ATE (0.10), and ATE (0.15) in all scenarios when $p = 79.59\%$.
-In fact, ATE (0.10) and ATE (0.5) had the worst CPs throughout, with CPs close to 0.70 for ATE (0.15) under scenarios A, B, and C as well as for ATE (0.10) under scenario D---leaving a huge gap between these average CPs and the targeted nominal 0.95 coverage level.
+In Figure \ref{fig:xy-results}, while trimming seems to have a good bias-variance trade-off when we look at their RRMSEs, this contrasts with their poor CPs.
+Trimming appears to systematically underestimate the targeted nominal 0.95 level, with some average CPs being as low as 0.76 for ATE (0.15), when both PS and OR models are correctly specified (scenario B) and $p=20.77\%$, or below 0.92 for ATE (0.05), ATE (0.10), and ATE (0.15) in all scenarios when $p = 79.59\%$.
+In fact, ATE (0.10) and ATE (0.5) had the worst CPs throughout, with CPs close to 0.70 for ATE (0.15) under scenarios A, B, and C as well as for ATE (0.10) under scenario D---leaving a huge gap between the CPs and the targeted nominal 0.95 coverage level.